hmito/esj73web/web/ersympo_en.md

 ### Restrictions on Reinvitation to ER Symposium

 Proposals to reinvite individuals who have previously served as ER Invited Speakers will be given lower priority.
-Additionally, if a previously invited speaker did not contribute to the journal *Ecological Research*, proposals to reinvite them may be rejected.
-Ensure that all proposed speakers agree to these terms before submitting the proposal.

-Proposals to reinvite individuals who have previously served as ER Invited Speakers will be given lower priority.
-Additionally, if a previously invited speaker did not contribute to the journal *Ecological Research*, proposals to reinvite them may be rejected.
+Additionally, if a previously invited speaker did not contribute to the journal Ecological Research, proposals to reinvite them may be rejected.
 Ensure that all proposed speakers agree to these terms before submitting the proposal.
 Additional restrictions apply, as with other ESJ symposia.
 For details, please refer to the **Common Guidelines for Regular Symposia** below.

 ### Restrictions on Multiple Presentations